Flèche bas

 A transformation plan that paid off

-In 2024, Sacem demonstrated yet again the strength of its model and the relevance of a strategy that combines economic performance, cultural and regional commitment, and digital transformation.
+In 2024, Sacem once again demonstrated the strength of its model and the effectiveness of its strategy that combines economic performance, cultural and regional commitment, and digital transformation.

-In a changing music industry, Sacem has a clear goal: to ensure fair remuneration for authors, composers and publishers, to defend cultural diversity, and to promote its members’ works in France and around the world.
+In a rapidly evolving music industry, Sacem remains committed to ensuring fair remuneration for authors, composers and publishers, defending cultural diversity, and promoting its members’ works in France and abroad.

 RATIO OF NET OPERATING EXPENSES TO COLLECTIONS